 The 44-year-old Texan served as the lead of the Department of Housing and Urban Development during the Obama administration and mayor of his hometown San Antonio.
-During his speech on Wednesday morning, Castro also spke about the American dream, and his experience as a second-generation Mexican American having the opportunity to go to Harvard Law School.
+During his speech on Wednesday morning, Castro also spoke about the American dream and his experience as a second-generation Mexican-American who had the opportunity to go to Harvard Law School.

 Castro, who does not have a lot of name recognition in New Hampshire, said he is seeking to implement affordable housing and universal health care.
 He said he will roll out the proposals, including how to pay for them, in the coming months, but added he is looking for higher taxes on the nation's wealthiest.

 "We need to aim in this 21st century to be the smartest, healthiest, the fairest and the most prosperous nation on Earth," Castro told NBC10 Boston.